-- 1.1 Scope.
-This standard establishes general human engineering design criteria for military systems, subsystems, equipment and facilities. - 1.2 Purpose.
-The purpose of this standard is to present human engineering design criteria, principles, and practices to achieve mission success through integration of the human into the system, subsystem, equipment, and facility, and achieve effectiveness, simplicity, efficiency, reliability, and safety of system operation, training, and maintenance. - 1.3 Application.
-This standard shall be applied to the design of all systems, subsystems, equipment and facilities.
-Nothing in this standard shall be construed as limiting the selection of hardware, materials, or processes to the specific items described herein.
+1.1 Scope.
+This standard establishes general human engineering design criteria for military systems, subsystems, equipment and facilities.

+1.2 Purpose.
+The purpose of this standard is to present human engineering design criteria, principles, and practices to achieve mission success through integration of the human into the system, subsystem, equipment, and facility, and achieve effectiveness, simplicity, efficiency, reliability, and safety of system operation, training, and maintenance.

+1.3 Application.
+This standard is applicable to the design of all systems, subsystems, equipment and facilities, except where provisions relating to aircraft design conflict with crew system design requirements or guidelines of JSSG-2010.
+Nothing in this standard is to be construed as limiting the selection of hardware, materials, or processes to the specific items described herein.
 Unless otherwise stated in specific provisions, this standard applies to design of systems, subsystems, equipment and facilities for use by both men and women.
 This standard is not intended to be a criterion for limiting use of materiel already in the field in areas such as lift repetition or temperature exposure time.
 Where the procuring activity establishes use by male personnel exclusively, the paragraphs listed in Table I are changed as noted therein.